Mar 18th, April 15th, May 20th, June 17th, July 15th & Aug 19th

 The typical light-brown spots that can occur from chronic sun exposure-whether you call them liver spots, sun spots, or age spots-typically respond well.
 Freckles will also improve with a laser.
 Raised, scaly or crusty brown spots are too thick to respond and typically require liquid nitrogen (freezing) treatment.
-If you are not sure about the best treatment for you, please schedule a complimentary consultation with our clinic for a quick evaluation by Dr. Brown's assistants.
+If you are not sure about the best treatment for you, please schedule a consultation with our clinic for a quick evaluation by Dr. Brown's assistants.

 Am I a good candidate for treatment?